With Sharon Peterson

 The other option is to place peeled and sliced pears into an ascorbic or citric acid solution.
 This commercial product prevents browning.
 Follow the directions on the package.
 When you have enough pears prepared, drain and rinse.
 Then place the pears into your hot syrup.

 Cook pears 5-6 minutes in your syrup, just enough to heat through.
 You don’t want to overcook.
 Here is where Asian pears differ from most fruits.
 You need to add lemon juice to acidify the fruit.
-Add 1 T to each pint and 2 T to each quart.
+Add 1 T to each pint or 2 T to each quart.

-Release bubbles, clean rims, and process according to these Waterbath Canning Instructions.
+Release bubbles, clean rims, and process according to these Water Bath Canning Instructions.

 - Pints – 20 minutes.